 Base Salary.
 Base salary for each Named Executive Officer is established annually, generally as of March 1.
-When establishing base salaries of the Named Executive Officers, the Committee considers numerous factors including: qualifications of the executive; the corporate responsibilities of the executive; the executive's performance since his or her last salary adjustment; and, for all executives except Mr. Byrne, the recommendations of Mr. Byrne.
+When establishing base salaries of the Named Executive Officers, the Human Resources Committee considers numerous factors including: qualifications of the executive; the corporate responsibilities of the executive; the executive; be executive; the executive; and, for all executives except Mr. Byrne, the recommendations of Mr. Byrne.

 Annual Bonus.
-For 1995 the target annual bonus pool for all eligible employees of the Company was equal to 50% of eligible base salary at a 15% annual ROE.
-The aggregate size of the annual bonus pool could vary from 0% to 100% of eligible salary.
-When establishing the aggregate size of the annual bonus pool, the Committee considers numerous factors including performance versus the objectives set forth in the Company's Annual Business Plan, in particular the Company's financial performance for the latest fiscal year as measured by ROE, and the recommendations of Mr. Byrne.
-The Committee reviews the Annual Business Plan with management near the beginning of the year and approves the plan after changes required by the Committee, if any, are made.
+For 1996 the target annual bonus pool for all eligible employees of the Company was equal to 50% of eligible base salary at a 13% annual ROE.
+The aggregate size of the annual bonus pool could vary from 6% to 100% of eligible salary.
+When establishing the aggregate size of the annual bonus pool, the Human Resources Committee considers numerous factors including performance versus the objectives set forth in the Company's Annual Business Plan, in particular the Company's financial performance for the latest fiscal year as measured by ROE, and the recommendations of Mr. Byrne.
+The Human Resources Committee reviews the Annual Business Plan with management near the beginning of the year and approves the plan after changes required by the Human Resources Committee, if any, are made.

-After establishing the aggregate size of the annual bonus pool, the Committee then considers the distribution of the bonus pool among the executive officers and certain other key employees of the Company.
+After establishing the aggregate size of the annual bonus pool, the Human Resources Committee then considers the distribution of the bonus pool among the executive officers and certain other key employees of the Company.
 Each participant's allocation of the pool is determined after considering numerous factors including individual achievements as compared to objectives included in the Annual Business Plan, the contribution of such achievements to the Company's overall financial performance, and the recommendations of Mr. Byrne.
 Mr. Byrne receives an annual bonus, as a percent of his salary, equal to no more than the average bonus percentage received by all other employees eligible to participate in the bonus pool.

-For 1995 the Committee determined that the financial results of the Company warranted a bonus pool equal to 45.0% of aggregate base salary.
-The principal factors considered by the Committee in determining the size of the 1995 pool were: (i) the Company's superior 1995 ROE performance of 21.1%, as measured by change in book value per share with dividends reinvested, versus a 15% target ROE (the predominant factor); (ii) the progress made in re-deploying the Company's passive investment portfolio into strategic operating investments; and (iii) overall favorable results versus certain specific objectives contained in the 1995 Annual Business Plan, partially offset by; (iv) less than favorable ROE performance, as measured by change in market value per share and economic value per share.
+For 1996 the Human Resources Committee determined that the financial results of the Company warranted a bonus pool equal to 60% of aggregate base salary.
+The principal factors considered by the Human Resources Committee in determining the size of the 1996 pool were: (i) the Company's 1996 ROE performance of 27.4%, as measured by change in economic value per share, versus a 13% target ROE (the predominant factor); (ii) the Company's 1996 ROE performance of 29.6% as measured by change in market value per share; (iii) the progress made in redeploying the Company's passive investment portfolio into strategic operating investments; and (iv) overall favorable results versus certain specific objectives contained in the 1996 Annual Business Plan, partially offset by; (v) less than target ROE performance of 10.0%, as measured by change in book value per share.